protontypes/open-sustainable-technology/README.md

 - [OpenSTEF](https://github.com/OpenSTEF/openstef) - A Python package which is used to make short term forecasts for the energy sector.
 - [EIAdata](https://github.com/Matt-Brigida/EIAdata) - Provides programmatic access to the Energy Information Administration's API.
 - [Energy System Technology Data](https://github.com/PyPSA/technology-data) - Compilation of assumptions about energy system technologies such as cost, efficiency and lifetime that can be read by energy system modelling software.
+- [Asset-level Transition Risk in the Global Coal, Oil, and Gas Supply Chains](https://github.com/Lkruitwagen/global-fossil-fuel-supply-chain) - The global fossil fuel supply chain, mapped at the asset-level.

 ### Energy Monitoring and Control